Groumy/Groumy.github.io/_drafts/tbh-.md

  * Banishing Undead
  * Casting Spells

-At my table and every time I see my players taking time to think before they roll :
+At my table, those rule are often used and every time I see my players taking time to think before they roll.
+Their train of thought are us
  * Subtracting the number to add to their attribute score so they know what to get on their dice So I was thinking there should be a way of doing it differently.